alright212/RIK-EventRegistration/README.md

 6. **PerformanceTests** (2 tests) - Performance validation
 7. **ConcurrencyTests** (2 tests) - Concurrent operation handling

+## Deployment

+### Railway Deployment

+This application is configured for easy deployment on [Railway](https://railway.app):

+#### Quick Deploy to Railway

+1. **Fork this repository** to your GitHub account

+2. **Create a Railway account** at [railway.app](https://railway.app)

+3. **Deploy from GitHub:**
+   - Click "New Project" in Railway
+   - Select "Deploy from GitHub repo"
+   - Choose your forked repository
+   - Railway will automatically detect the .NET application

+4. **Add PostgreSQL database:**
+   - In your Railway project, click "New Service"
+   - Select "Database" → "PostgreSQL"
+   - Railway will automatically provide the connection string

+5. **Configure environment variables:**
+   - Go to your app service → "Variables" tab
+   - Railway should automatically set `DATABASE_URL`
+   - If needed, manually add: `ConnectionStrings__DefaultConnection` with your PostgreSQL connection string

+6. **Deploy!**
+   - Railway will automatically build and deploy your application
+   - Your app will be available at `https://your-app-name.up.railway.app`

+#### Database Configuration

+The application automatically detects the database provider:
+- **PostgreSQL**: Used when connection string contains "postgresql" (Railway deployment)
+- **SQL Server**: Used for local development
+- **SQLite**: Fallback option with persistent storage via Railway volumes

+For detailed Railway setup instructions, see [Railway Setup Guide](railway-setup.md).

+#### Other Deployment Options

+For alternative deployment options including Azure App Service, Render, and more, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Code Formatting

 The project uses CSharpier for code formatting: